aragon/protocol/docs/4-entry-points/4-guardians-registry.md

     - **Guardian:** Address of the guardian lock the activation for
     - **Lock manager**: Address of the lock manager that will control the lock
     - **Amount**: Amount of active tokens to be locked
-    - **Authorization:** Optional authorization granted by the guardian in case of a third party sender
 - **Authentication:** Only the guardian, an external account allowed by signature, or a whitelisted lock manager.
 - **Pre-flight checks:**
-    - Validate signature if given, or that the sender is the lock manager
+    - Validate that the sender is the guardian himself, a whitelisted relayer, or a whitelisted lock manager
     - Ensure that the given lock manager is whitelisted by the `GuardiansRegistry`
 - **State transitions:**
-    - Update next nonce of the guardian if a signature was given
     - Increase the total amount locked for the guardian
     - Increase the amount locked for the guardian by the given lock manager